attilammagyar/js80p/README.md

 Ever evolving pulse width modulated bass sound.
 The mod wheel adds a tremolo effect, aftertouch slightly brightens and emphasizes the sound while also adjusting the tremolo's timing.

-<a id="preset-ambient-pluck"></a>

-### Ambient Pluck

-Dark ambient pluck with distinct response to note velocity and a sustained sub oscillator for low notes.
-The mod wheel adds high-passed echos and reverb (with a little bit of side-chain compression), and aftertouch adds more harmonics to high notes and makes bass notes growl.
-Pitch bends, besides affecting the currently sounding notes, also change the pitch of the ambience.

-<a id="preset-16-beats-riser"></a>

-### 16 Beats Riser

-Tempo-synced 16 beats long risers.
-Notes below middle C make a white noise swell followed by a reverb-based impact, notes above middle C make a tonal riser covering 6 octaves, starting 4 octaves below the triggered note and ending 2 octaves above it.
-The mod wheel controls filter resonance.

 <a href="#toc">Table of Contents</a>